Pooja-Spandana/Guvi---Dataspark/READ_ME.md

    - Merged all datasets into a single file and ensured data was ready for detailed queries and integration with visualization tools.

 2. **Visual Insights**
-   - Connected cleaned data to Power BI or Tableau.
+   - Connected cleaned data to Power BI.
    - Created interactive dashboards offering a comprehensive view of the data.
    - Enabled users to explore trends and patterns effectively.